nrw-digital/week-notes/en/updates/_posts/2024-12-19-week-notes.md

 ref: 2024-12-19-week-notes
 hidetitle: True
 author: Sophie and Philip
+Description: We are nearly at the end of 2024, this year has certainly zoomed by.
 ---

 We are nearly at the end of 2024, this year has certainly zoomed by.

 Santa is getting ready to leave Lapland ([you can track him on the 24 December](https://www.noradsanta.org/en/)).
 The digital team are also getting ready to leave work for a few days off.
 It’s certainly been a busy old year.